ben-mental-fitness/bsdrProject/Portfolio A/OO Design & UML.md

 the system only does what it will be used for.

 The back end of the system needs to be clearly set out, in order to allow for expansion of functionality or increased data set size & scalability in the future.
-This is why the 'DataNode' structure is used, which can easily link drivers to outcomes implemented as an ArrayList in 'QuIPv.'
+This is why the `DataNode` structure is used, which can easily link drivers to outcomes implemented as an `ArrayList` in `QuIPv`.

 Splitting the exports into seperate classes while providing a base visualiser class means new export types can easily be added in the future as well as new types of visualisation.
 The